-2 Years Later, 4 Family Members Arrested For Gruesome Ohio Murders
+2 Years Later, 4 Family Members Arrested In Gruesome Ohio Killings

-Four people are under arrest more than two years after a gruesome incident in Pike County, Ohio in which eight members of the same family were murdered.
+Four people are under arrest more than two years after a gruesome incident in Pike County, Ohio, in which eight members of the same family were killed.

-Ohio Attorney General Mike DeWine says four members of the Wagner family were taken into custody Tuesday for the deaths of eight members of the Rhoden family on April 22, 2016.
+Ohio Attorney General Mike DeWine says four members of the Wagner family were taken into custody Tuesday in the shooting deaths of eight members of the Rhoden family on April 22, 2016.

-The four are charged with planning and carrying out the murders are: George "Billy" Wagner III, 47, Angela Wagner, 48, George Wagner IV, 27 and Edward "Jake" Wagner, 26.
+The four are charged with planning and carrying out the killings are: George "Billy" Wagner III, 47, Angela Wagner, 48, George Wagner IV, 27, and Edward "Jake" Wagner, 26.

 All four are charged with a litany of crimes including aggravated murder with a death penalty specification.
 You can read the full indictments here.

-"These four are now in custody for allegedly committing this heartless, ruthless, coldblooded murder," DeWine said Tuesday afternoon.
+"These four are now in custody for allegedly committing this heartless, ruthless, cold-blooded murder," DeWine said Tuesday afternoon.

 "We have absolutely no evidence that anyone else was involved," DeWine says.
 "The people who did it are in custody."

-An attorney for the Wagner family members tells the Associated Press his clients will be vindicated.
+An attorney for the Wagner family members tells The Associated Press that his clients will be vindicated.
 Attorney John Clark says the family is waiting for the day "when the true culprits will be discovered and brought to justice for this terrible tragedy."

-The Wagner family allegedly spent months planning the murders.
-Though he wouldn't speak to a motive, DeWine suggested it was part of an elaborate custody scheme for of one of the young children.
-Jake Wagner is the father of Hanna May Rhoden's older daughter, whom DeWine's office says was staying with the Wagner family on the night of the murders.
+The Wagner family allegedly spent months planning the killings.
+Though he wouldn't speak to a motive, DeWine suggested the slayings were part of an elaborate custody scheme.
+Jake Wagner is the father of Hanna May Rhoden's older daughter, who DeWine's office says was staying with the Wagner family on the night of the killings.

+Two other women, Rita Newcomb and Fredericka Wanger, the mothers of Angela Wagner and Billy Wagner, respectively, were also arrested and charged with participating in the cover-up and with misleading authorities.

+DeWine's office had asked for information about the four Wagner family members in June 2017.
+The case stymied investigators, though they've always maintained they would solve the case.

 "All eight victims were killed in cold blood," DeWine says.
 "They were shot in their own homes.
 They were brutally and viciously executed.
 The killers knew the territory and meticulously planned these horrendous murders."